List of characters in mythology novels by Rick Riordan: Chiron

 Chiron is a centaur with a white stallion body and a son of Kronos.
 He is Percy's mentor and the activities director at Camp Half-Blood.
 He is the mythological Chiron who was granted immortality by the gods for as long as he is needed to train heroes.

-In The Lightning Thief, he first appears disguised as a Latin teacher, Mr. Brunner, at Percy's school.
-Chiron is shown to suspect Percy's true heritage as a son of Poseidon and gives Percy his sword, Riptide.
+In The Lighting Thief, he first appears disguised as a Latin teacher, Mr. Brunner, at Percy's school.
+He also gives Percy Riptide.

-In The Sea of Monsters, when Thalia's tree becomes poisoned, Chiron is blamed due to him being a son of Kronos and he is fired from camp.
-During Percy and Annabeth's quest into the Sea of Monsters for the Golden Fleece, they keep in touch with Chiron.
-After Percy tricks Luke into exonerating Chiron, Chiron arrives with a group of other centaurs named "the Party Ponies" to rescue Percy, Annabeth, Grover and Tyson from the Princess Andromeda.
+In The Sea of Monsters, when Thalia's tree becomes poisoned, Chiron is blamed due to him being a son of Kronos and he is banished from camp.
+After Percy tricks Luke into exonerating Chiron, the centaur arrives with the Party Ponies, who are Chiron's cousins, to rescue Percy, Annabeth, Grover, and Tyson from the Princess Andromeda.

 In The Battle of Labyrinth, Chiron becomes suspicious of the new sword instructor Quintus, who later turns out to be Daedalus in disguise.
 He also organizes the quest into the Labyrinth and participates in the battle with a monster army invading from the maze.
 Although Chiron is badly wounded, he survives the fight.

-In The Last Olympian, Chiron leaves Percy to lead the army of Camp Half-Blood while he gathers much needed reinforcements from the Party Ponies.
+In The Last Olympian, Chiron leaves Percy to lead the army of Camp Half-Blood while he gathers much-needed reinforcements from the Party Ponies.
 Chiron directly confronts and is defeated by his father Kronos in battle.
-After Kronos' eventual defeat, Chiron allows Rachel Elizabeth Dare into Camp Half-Blood to become the new Oracle of Delphi.
+After Kronos' eventual defeat, Chiron allows Rachel into Camp Half-Blood to become the new Oracle of Delphi.

-In The Lost Hero, Chiron recognizes Jason Grace as a Roman demigod, much to his alarm, but he refuses to tell the Greeks about the Romans as he has sworn to keep the secret due to the historic rivalry between the two.
-With Dionysus having been recalled to Olympus which Zeus has closed off, Chiron is now in charge of camp.
-He eventually admits the truth about the Greeks and Romans after the quest to rescue Hera and the discovery of Bunker 9, but even Chiron doesn't know where the Roman camp is.
+In The Lost Hero, Chiron refuses to tell the Greeks about the Romans as he has sworn to keep the secret due to the historic rivalry between the two.
+He eventually admits the truth about the Greeks and Romans after the quest to rescue Hera and the discovery of Bunker 9, but Chiron does not know where the Roman camp is.

-In The Blood of Olympus, Chiron participates in the final battle with Gaea and leads a funeral alongside Nico for the campers who fell in the battle, both Greek and Roman.
-He later has several long conversations with Reyna and Frank Zhang about the newly established alliance between the two camps.
+In The Blood of Olympus, Chiron participates in the final battle with Gaea and leads a funeral alongside Nico for the campers who were killed in the battle, Greek and Roman.